Ron Howard's "How the Grinch Stole Christmas" Is the Best "Grinch" Film

 The film has a very beautiful song Where Are You Christmas that I have always loved.
 Despite the fact that the film was made "purely from a place of greed," it still takes the time to (albeit half-assedly) criticize commercialism and greed through the character of Cindy.

 What's great about Cindy Lou Who is that she has an entire story arc of her own.
 She doesn't just exist to further the Grinch's story -- she is a character in her own right.
-In other words, she is a Strong Female Character.
+In other words, she is a strong female character (a real one, not the trope).

 Once again, there's nothing wrong with female characters being plot devices.
 The fact that this is so prevalent in fiction is what makes it sexist.
 As if women aren't worth writing as fully three dimensional beings.